The eCommerce SEO guide that won't cause your head to spin

 This post was last updated on August 26, 2022.

+It's hard to overstate the importance of search engine optimization (SEO).
 After all, you can't make sales if you don't get any traffic to your site.
-And traffic—well, it doesn't exactly fall from the sky.
+And, well, traffic doesn't exactly fall from the sky.

 Fun fact: all Wix sites are backed by a solid infrastructure that's built with SEO in mind.
 Get started with Wix eCommerce today.

 What is eCommerce SEO, exactly?